+New Jersey law enforcement agencies will join other states in participating in this national event.
 This initiative addresses a vital public safety and public health issue.
 Medicines that are not needed and remain in homes are highly susceptible to being stolen, misused, and abused.
 Rates of prescription drug abuse in the U.S. are alarmingly high, as are the number of unintentional poisonings and overdoses due to these drugs.
+A recent survey of teenagers admitting to using prescription drugs for non-medical reasons showed that in over 20% of such cases, the medication was obtained without the consent of the person for whom the medication was prescribed!
 Many times those that abuse prescription medications obtain them from family and friends, including from the home medicine cabinet.
-According to a report from the University of Michigan, The Monitoring the Future Study, over 20% of 12 graders who admit to using prescription drugs over the past year admit to taking them from a friend or relative without asking.
-In addition, Americans are now advised that their usual methods for disposing of unused medicines-flushing them down the toilet or throwing them in the trash-may pose potential safety and health hazards.

-This is a great opportunity for those who may have missed the previous events or who have accumulated more unwanted, unused medications since the last take back event.
-It will help keep dangerous, addictive medications off the streets as well as helping to ensure environmentally sound disposal practices.
+This is a great opportunity for those who may have missed the previous events or who have accumulated more unwanted, unused medications, since the last take back event.
+It will help keep dangerous, addictive medications off of the streets as well as helping to ensure environmentally sound disposal practices.

-We urge everyone to use a lockable medicine cabinet and keep all medications, both prescription and over the counter, locked up at all times.
-This will help prevent both an unintentional exposure of a young child and the access from those seeking the medication for other than the intended purpose.
+We urge everyone to use a lockable medicine cabinet in their home and keep all medications, both prescription and over the counter, locked up at all times.
+This will help prevent both an unintentional exposure of a young child and access by those seeking the medication for other than the intended purpose.

-Be a role model and help make a difference in your community.
-The NJ Poison Experts encourage all residents to participate on Saturday, October 26, 2013.
+Make a difference in your community.
+The NJ Poison Experts encourage all residents to participate on Saturday, September 27th, 2014.
 All sites will operate from 10 AM to 2 PM.
 Contact the New Jersey Poison Experts at 800-222-1222 for a local drop-off site near you.
 Remember to remind the seniors in your lives to do the same.